carpentry-org/lens.carp/README.md

 # lens

-*Early WIP, also includes an implementation for Prisms on Maybes only*
+A simple Lens and Prism library for Carp.

-A simple Lens library for Carp.
+The implementation of lenses and prisms is too general and does not follow the laws (i.e. you can construct lenses and prisms that shouldn’t work), but I think this is useful anyway.

 ## Usage